 Some disorders impair the absorption of fats.
 These disorders can reduce the absorption of fat-soluble vitamins—A, D, E, and K—and increase the risk of a deficiency.
 Such disorders include chronic diarrhea Diarrhea in Adults Diarrhea is an increase in the volume, wateriness, or frequency of bowel movements.
 (See also Diarrhea in Children.)
 The frequency of bowel movements alone is not the defining feature of diarrhea... read more , Crohn disease Crohn Disease Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more , cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more , certain pancreatic disorders, and blockage of the bile ducts Overview of Gallbladder and Bile Duct Disorders .

-Some types of weight-loss (bariatric) surgery Bariatric Surgery Bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss.
-In the United States, about 160,000 people have bariatric surgery each year.
-This number accounts... read more can also interfere with absorption of vitamins.
+Some types of weight-loss (bariatric) surgery Metabolic and Bariatric Surgery Metabolic and bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss in people have obesity or overweight and have metabolic disorders related to obesity... read more can also interfere with absorption of vitamins.

 Liver disorders Overview of Liver Disease Liver disease can manifest in many different ways.
 Characteristic manifestations include Jaundice (a yellowish discoloration of the skin and whites of the eyes) Cholestasis (reduction or stoppage... read more and alcohol use disorder Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
 Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more can interfere with the processing (metabolism) or storage of vitamins.